 Just like in many states, a driver’s refusal to submit to a breathalyzer can lead to criminal charges or suspension of a license, so too will a driver’s refusal to submit to a textalyzer result in the driver’s license being suspended.
 Thus, advocates say, there is no actual criminal penalty for users who refuse to submit their phone to the test.

 New legal issues are raised every day.
 Make sure your constitutional rights are protected if the police obtain information about you.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case if you are charged with a crime or arrested in Maryland.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case if you are charged with a crime or arrested in Maryland.